ukayani/cloud-init-example/README.md

 # Results

-As we can see in the files user data part in our example appends the part name to a log in `/var/log/order.log`
+As we can see the cloud-init types in our example append their respective part name to a log in `/var/log/order.log`

 Based on the order in which the part names appear, we can see the order in which cloud-init executes the parts.